adl/hoaf/README.md

 The format supports both state-based and transition-based acceptance sets.
 In our transition-based semantics, as illustrated by our previous examples, marking a state as belonging to some acceptance set with (for instance) `State: 0 {1 3}` is syntactic sugar for marking all the outgoing transitions of state 0 as belonging to acceptance sets 1 and 3.

-In tools that manipulates only state-based acceptance, acceptance will only be used for states, and therefore the transition-based semantics are unconventient.
+In tools that manipulates only state-based acceptance, acceptance will only be used for states, and therefore the transition-based semantics are unconvenient.
 For these tools, is that easier to disallow transition-based acceptance, and consider the following semantics:

 The omega-automata are represented by a tuple 〈AP,Q,R,I,F,Acc〉 where: